Bulk Mail Procedures

 - Billing is completed at the end of each month, and a total of your charges will be available on your monthly budget sheet.

 Orders to be mailed should be reviewed with the mailroom to ensure that proper design/layout is used.
 Specific postal guidelines make for various rate classifications, and our goal is to obtain the maximum postal savings allowable.
-Please notify Michelle at Ext.
-7354 if any mailings are being processed off campus (Shrewsbury Distribution Center to be used only).
+Please notify the campus Post Office if any mailings are being processed off campus (Shrewsbury Distribution Center to be used only).
 This will ensure the proper postage is available in that account.

 With minor changes in design, our mail piece can qualify for automation rates at the post office.
 Here are a few tips to help you with designing your mail pieces.